aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 ### Working with DataRow and DataRowView Objects

-LINQ Reporting Engine enables you to access a data associated with a particular `DataRow` or `DataRowView` instance in template expressions using the “.” operator.
+LINQ Reporting Engine allows you to access a data associated with a particular `DataRow` or `DataRowView` instance in template expressions using the “.” operator.
 The following table describes, which identifiers you can use to access different kinds of the data.

 |Data Kind|Identifier|Examples of Template Expressions|
 | :- | :- | :- |